Oh, what a year it has been.

 Now that we know the methods used to develop the drugs and that they are safe, the question is, who is eligible for these treatments?
 As we stated above, these treatments do not prevent COVID-19, so they should only be given to you if you are already infected with the virus.
 Patients 65 years of age and older, who have mild to moderate COVID-19 are eligible for the treatments.
 Treatments have also been approved for patients 12 years of age and older and weighing at least 88 pounds who are high-risk with mild to moderate COVID-19.
 Patients hospitalized due to COVID-19 or for those who require oxygen therapy due to COVID-19, are not eligible for the treatments.
 Specific healthcare providers could also have certain criteria that need to be met.
 Do not hesitate to reach out and ask.

 As of March 2021, all Neighbors Emergency Center locations are currently administering monoclonal antibody treatment in the E.R. for patients that test positive for COVID, are high risk, and meet the other criteria.
 This treatment is available for patients inside the E.R. who test positive and have mild to moderate symptoms.
-It is covered by the CARES Act and will be administered by a doctor.
+COVID ER treatment will be administered by a doctor and coverage will vary based on your insurance policy.

 The federal government is actively distributing monoclonal treatments to healthcare providers around the U.S. You can visit the FDA coronavirus update page for more information or visit the U.S. Department of Health and Human Services’ treatment locator to find a treatment center near you.
 You can also call your primary care provider to see if they are administering the infusions.